-Pennsylvania and New Jersey LGBT Discrimination Attorneys
+Pennsylvania and New Jersey LGBTQ Discrimination Attorneys

 Neither the federal government nor the Commonwealth of Pennsylvania has protections for discrimination against lesbian, gay, bisexual or transgender workers.
 However, the City of Philadelphia, certain surrounding municipalities and the State of New Jersey have laws in place to protect against negative employment decisions on the basis of sexual orientation or gender identity.
 New Jersey's law also protect against discrimination based on gender expression.

-Philadelphia Employment Lawyer for LGBT Workers
+Philadelphia Employment Lawyer for LGBTQ Workers